 · “My mom came for years, now I come to help to show my appreciation for all the kindness given”.

 Behind the Scenes at Cornerstone

-Cornerstone - the luncheon club outreach for the over-60s, has certainly increased in size since its conception some 15 or so years ago.
+Cornerstone - the luncheon club outreach for the over-60s, has certainly increased in size since its conception in the mid-1990s.
 From it’s early provision of a simple bowl of soup, cob and hot pudding to less than a dozen Bethel Bids, it now serves a four course meal (plus low alcohol wine and juice) cooked and served up by our hard working volunteers.

 As there is now a potential of 56 “customers”, seven tables of eight place settings have to be set up.
 That’s 56 side plates, 56 sets of cutlery, 56 soup bowls, 56 dinner plates and subsequently, 56 dessert dishes and 112 wine/juice glasses!
 No wonder our poor washers-up think things are coming around twice…..in the case of the soup/dessert bowls, they are!!
 There’s also the tea/coffee cups and saucers, teaspoons, milk jugs, sugar bowls, mint dishes, breadbaskets etc. etc. etc!!!

 Work starts early in the kitchen - once the obligatory food and hygiene hats, aprons and gloves are donned.
 Oh how we hate those hats!!
 Having potatoes peeled the day before by our lovely volunteer “peelers” (often called “scrubbers”!) is a HUGE help.
 We can get the spuds cooking early on, before tackling the rest of the meal preparation and cooking.
 We try to bring as much variety as possible to the meals, bearing in mind the difficulty of catering to everyone’s tastes, also remembering that we have vegetarian and diabetic ladies to think about.